Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Problem Formulation

 We propose the following linear observer to estimate the fault vector:

 Matrices $E$ and $K$ are observer gains to be designed.
 Note that, given $\hat{x}_a$, fault estimates, $\hat{f}_x(\cdot)$ and $\hat{f}_y(\cdot)$, can be constructed as follows:

 where

 and $[\cdot]^L$ denotes left inverse.
 Note that, by construction $[R_1^\top,R_2^\top]^\top$ and $Q_1^L$, are full column rank; hence, they are always left invertible.
 Note that we assume that the fault-free system dynamics is known.
-Hence, the nonlinear function, $g(\cdot)$, can be used to extract faults signals algebraically as in \eqref{eq:algebraic_fault_estimate}.
+Hence, the nonlinear function $g(\cdot)$, can be used to extract faults signals algebraically as in \eqref{eq:algebraic_fault_estimate}.
+Note that, according to \eqref{eq:algebraic_fault_estimate}, the part of the extended state, $x_a$, that we use to reconstruct faults is $\bar{C}_a x_{a}$ with